opf/openproject/docs/development/running-tests/README.md

 Setting up the test ldap server is beyond the scope of this documentation.
 The Apache DS project provides a simple LDAP implementation that should work good as a test server.

+## Running tests locally in Docker

+Most of the above applies to running tests locally, with some docker specific setup changes that are discussed [in the docker development documentation](../development-environment-docker).